vishalchaware/Essential-JavaScript-for-LWC-Promises-and-Callbacks-Simplified/readme.md

 ## Essential JavaScript for LWC: Promises and Callbacks Simplified
+    1. What is call stack
+    2. Introduction: callbacks
+    3. What is callback hell
+    4. The Magic of promises
+    5. Creating our own promises
-    1. Error Handling in promises
+    6. Error Handling in promises
+    7. Practical Implementation in LWC
-    2. this keyword behavior based on arrow function vs traditional declaration,
+    8. this keyword behavior based on arrow function vs traditional declaration
-    3. JEST tests for promises.
+    9. JEST tests for promises.
-    4. Basics of Asynchronous Programming (3-4 minutes)
-    5. Introduction to Callback Functions (3 minutes)
-    6. Introduction to Promises(10 minute)
-    7. Practical Implementation in LWC(5)

 ### What is call stack